Aaron Benanav

 About

 Aaron Benanav is an Assistant Professor in the Department of Global Development at Cornell University.
-As a historian, sociologist, and economic and social theorist, Benanav’s research spans a variety of topics, including automation and the future of work, unemployment and underemployment, histories of social and economic development, critical theory, and alternative economic systems.
+He is an interdisciplinary researcher working at the intersection of history, sociology, and economic and social theory, whose research focuses on global unemployment, underemployment, and informality; automation and the future of work; global histories of social and economic development; the history of economic and social statistics; and alternative institutional arrangements for organizing economic life.

-In 2023-26, Benanav will serve as a core member of a University of Chicago Neubauer Collegium research team on the topic: “Economic Planning and Democratic Politics: History, Theory, and Practice”.
-In 2024-25, Benanav will be a residential fellow at the New Institute in Hamburg.
-Benanav serves on the editorial boards of both New Left Review and International Labor and Working-Class History.
+From 2023 to 2026, Benanav serves as a core member of a University of Chicago Neubauer Collegium research project on “Economic Planning and Democratic Politics: History, Theory, and Practice.”
+In 2024–25, he was a residential fellow at the New Institute in Hamburg.
+He also serves on the editorial board of New Left Review and is a senior editor of International Labor and Working-Class History.

-Before he joined Cornell University, Benanav was an Assistant Professor in the Department of Sociology at Syracuse University.
-Prior to that, he held a postdoctoral position at Humboldt University in Berlin and was a member of the Society of Fellows at the University of Chicago.
-Benanav earned his PhD in History from the University of California, Los Angeles, and holds a BA in History from the University of Chicago.
+Before joining Cornell University, Benanav was an Assistant Professor in the Department of Sociology at Syracuse University.
+He previously held a postdoctoral position at Humboldt University in Berlin and was a Harper-Schmidt Fellow in the Society of Fellows at the University of Chicago.
+He received his PhD in History from the University of California, Los Angeles, and his BA in History from the University of Chicago.

 Select Publications